LabSound/LabSound/README.md

 # Platforms

 LabSound uses RtAudio as its hardware abstraction layer for realtime audio playback on desktop platforms.
-The repository hosts maintained project files for Visual Studio 2013, Visual Studio 2015, and XCode 7.
-While not presently supported, LabSound has been shown to run on other platforms including Linux (JACK via RtAudio), iOS (CoreAudio), and Android (OpenSL ES).
+The repository hosts maintained project files for Visual Studio 2017, XCode 8, and CMake.
+While not actively supported, LabSound has been shown to run on other platforms including Linux (JACK via RtAudio), iOS (CoreAudio), and Android (OpenSL ES).

 # Building

 Users of LabSound are expected to compile LabSound from source.
-While most dependencies are included as code in the repository, libnyquist is bundled as a git submodule so it is recommended that new users clone the repository with the `--recursive` option.
+While most dependencies are included as code in the repository, libnyquist is bundled as a git submodule so it is required that new users clone the repository with the `--recursive` option.

 The submodules can be fetched after a clone with `git submodule update --init --recursive`

-Compiling LabSound and libnyquist requires a recent C++11 compiler.
+LabSound and libnyquist require a C++11 compiler.

 # Building with Cmake

-Cmake can be used as an alternative to the vcproj and xcodeproj files bundled with the LabSound source distribution.
+CMake can be used as an alternative to the vcproj and xcodeproj files bundled with the LabSound source distribution.

-LabSound has a CMakeLists.txt at the root directory, and all the associated cmake files are in the `cmake/` subfolder.
-A cmake based build will work out of the box on Windows, it is not yet tested on other platforms.
-If you use the cmake build, it will build everything to a folder named `../local/` cmake build directory.
-As always with cmake, it is recommended that you do an out-of-source build.
+LabSound has a `CMakeLists.txt` at the root directory, and all the associated CMake files are in the `cmake/` subfolder.
+A CMake based build will work out of the box on Windows, it is not yet tested on other platforms.
+If you use the CMake build, it will build everything to a folder named `../local/` build directory.
+As always with CMake, it is recommended that you do an out-of-source build.

 # Examples

 LabSound is bundled with approximately 20 single-file samples.
 Project files can be found in the `examples/` subfolder.
-A separate repository hosts [more sample applications](https://github.com/LabSound/samples) that require additional dependencies.

 # Using the Library